 Meditation Retreat & Japanese Cultural Homestay

 Simplicity, authenticity, and quiet beauty best describe Shōganji.
 It is a way of life, rich in spirit and culture.
-Surrounded by beautiful bamboo forest and only a 5 minute walk from the beach, this idyllic location is the perfect setting to meditate, study Zen, or just experience traditional Japanese village life.
+Surrounded by beautiful bamboo forest and only a 5-minute walk from the beach, this idyllic location is the perfect setting to meditate, study Zen, or just experience traditional Japanese village life.

 The informal and relaxed setting, as well as the small number of guests, allow for a uniquely personalized experience.
-Japanese cooking lessons, Japanese calligraphy, Zen study and koan, green tea ceremony, hiking, swimming, “onsen” hotspring bathing visits, yoga, gardening, participation in Buddhist festivals, participation in local cultural events, regional sightseeing, and shopping excursions are just a few of the regular activities offered at the retreat.
+Japanese cooking lessons, Japanese calligraphy, Zen study and koan, green tea ceremony, hiking, swimming, “onsen” hot spring bathing visits, yoga, gardening, participation in Buddhist festivals, participation in local cultural events, regional sightseeing, and shopping excursions are just a few of the regular activities offered at the retreat.
 Guests are strongly encouraged to get involved in on- and off-site activity planning, meals, etc.

-The friendly seaside village community of Saganoseki is famous for it’s fishing, as well as it’s rice fields and speciality citrus groves, all stretched between lush scenic mountainsides.
+The friendly seaside village community of Saganoseki is famous for its fishing, as well as it’s rice fields and speciality citrus groves, all stretched between lush scenic mountainsides.
 The peaceful location is ideal for long mountain hikes, endless beach-combing, or simply enjoying a slower pace of life.
-In the warmest months from May to September the beach is perfect for swimming.
+In the warmest months from May to September, the beach is perfect for swimming.
 The region also features numerous onsen hot springs, with the highest concentration of natural hot springs in all of Japan in nearby Beppu.

 Shōganji is deeply tied to the local community and hosts both Japanese and foreign guests.
 A small number of guests is always our preference – allowing us to maintain a relaxed and intimate retreat environment most days of the year (with the exception of a few major Buddhist festival days).
-You will most likely have to opportunity to visit with local temple members or other Japanese monks.
+You will most likely have the opportunity to visit with local temple members or other Japanese monks.
 On the other hand, if silence and solitude are golden to you, these desires are easily fulfilled.

 Shoganji is not a hotel or hostel.
 It is a very special homestay experience with a unique and engaged host; an experience offering immersion access deep into a part of Japanese culture rarely experienced by foreigners.